 Our older students will likely be able to do some planning themselves, click here for a helpful Infograph which you may like to share with them.
 This Twitter account also has lots of really useful tips for helping manage anxiety, studying at home, screen time and mental health in general.

-While it is important to provide your children with learning opportunities while they are at home, it’s important to not put pressure on yourself to replicate exactly their school learning environment.
-There are many activities that can be done at home which will provide them with learning opportunities without them having to sit down in a traditional way.
-These are activities which develop cognitive (thinking) skills for learning, e.g. baking, gardening, outdoor learning, woodland walks, domestic skills.
+Parents/carers often ask how they can support learning at home.
+There are lots of activities which you can do with your child which will provide them with learning opportunities without them having to sit down in a traditional way.
+These are activities which develop cognitive (thinking) skills for learning, e.g. baking, gardening, outdoor learning, woodland walks, domestic skills, games.
 These also involve lots of numeracy and literacy.
 These activities can be nurturing and good for emotional wellbeing and help to build positive relationships within family groups.
 Click here to find out more information about developing Cognitive Skills and some activity ideas.

 Additional learning resources: